mukhou/MyFirstSpring/README.md

 6. verify pods, replicas, services and deployment created: kubeclt get all
 7. forward port to access application from cluster: kubectl port-forward svc/firstspring 8080:8080
 8. Verify: http://localhost:8080/employees

+**Notes on configmap**
+1. Create the configmap first before creating the other objects
+2. Once all objects are created, login to pod (kubectl exec -it pod/<podname> sh) and navigate to /etcd/config where you will see the below data being added from volume mounts:

+   lrwxrwxrwx    1 root     root            11 Jun  5 20:34 tool -> ..data/tool
+   lrwxrwxrwx    1 root     root            15 Jun  5 20:34 database -> ..data/database